 The state also made several revisions to the language in the model sexual harassment policy and model complaint form.
 To review the updated model policy, click here.
 The updated final guidance materials provide additional details regarding the policy requirement.
 For example:

 - Employers are not required to provide a complete copy of the model complaint form in their policy, so long as they specify where the form may be found, such as on a company’s internal website.

-- The new legislation does not require employers to obtain a signed acknowledgement from employees that they received the policy.
-However, the guidance does provide that “employers are encouraged to keep a signed acknowledgement and to keep a copy of training materials.”
+- The new legislation does not require employers to obtain a signed acknowledgment from employees that they received the policy.
+However, the guidance does provide that “employers are encouraged to keep a signed acknowledgment and to keep a copy of training materials.”

 - Employers must provide the policy in writing or electronically.
 If an employer makes a copy of the policy available on a work computer, employees must be able to print a copy for their own records.